Hacksore/astronvim-zsh-autosuggestion-bug/README.md

 1. make a new `:terminal`
 1. in the terminal run `zsh`
 1. write something like `brew help`
+1. write `brew`

-You should see the black text now in the suggestions
+You should see the black text now after `brew` in the suggestions